TryGhost/slimer/README.md

 # Slimer

-A suite of tools for working on Ghost and in the surrounding ecosystem.
+The `slimer` CLI tool automates common tasks when working on Ghost and in the surrounding ecosystem.

-It provides the `slimer` CLI tool.

-The `slimer new` command is capable of creating 4 different types of project:

-- **Pkg:**    create a package inside a mono repo
-- **Mono:**   start a new mono repo with lerna, just like the `slimer` repo
-- **Module:** a simple standalone node module
-- **App:**    a standalone app, based on express

 ## Install